coderefinery/jupyter/content/sharing.md

   sns.set(style="whitegrid")
   from itertools import cycle
   ```
-  with a long list of `ModuleNotFoundError` messages.
+  We get a long list of `ModuleNotFoundError` messages.
 This is
   because the required Python packages have not been installed and can not be imported.
   The missing packages include, at least, `pandas` and `matplotlib` mentioned in the
   error message.